QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 We take output at time $t$ as *numeraire*, so the price of output at time $t$ is one.

-The firm's profits at time $t$ are thus
+The firm's profits at time $t$ are

 $$
 K_t^\alpha L_t^{1-\alpha} - r_t K_t - W_t L_t .